-- -In charge of reading, editing, and giving the "OK" for all blog content - -In charge of the overall theme and direction of the blog - -In charge of "writing development" among the press... i.e. work with delegates to improve the copywriting skills
+- -In charge of reading, editing, and giving the "OK" for all blog or print content, with approval from the staff Component Leader - -In charge of the overall theme and direction of the blog or other press publications - -In charge of "writing development" among the press... i.e. work with delegates to improve the copywriting skills

-Social Media Director (formerly Print Managing Editor)
+Social Media Director

-- -In charge of making sure that every published press piece is tweeted/instagrammed about. - -In charge of maintaining active and original social media content - -In charge of directing and producing CCE promotional content - -In charge of making sure pictures from the conference end up on the TNCCE iCloud by the end of the weekend
+- -In charge of maintaining and posting active and original social media content to Press channels with approval from the staff Component Leader - -In charge of directing and producing CCE promotional content - -In charge of making sure pictures from the conference are uploaded to a Google Photos album to be shared conference wide